 The sign intended to yank people into Mana’e Goods and Grindz says “Last stop for pop, ice, snacks, restrooms,” and I forget what else.
 The end of the highway, which leads to the storied Halawa Valley, is only 15 miles beyond the store.
 Look at your map and you could wonder, “What can I possibly need between here and there and back?”
 OK, the restrooms.
 [For pronunciation of Halawa, see my blog below, “The Deal on Hawaii.”
 The "w" is pronounced “v,” as in “lava.”]

 Dottie and I didn’t need anything for the trip out and back.
 But I “needed” to see what this store had to offer for the rest of the journey.
 And immediately, just as I had in Dick’s Old-Time 5 and 10 Cent Store in Branson, MO, I began to have fun.
-Scroll down
+Scroll down in this blog to the third post from the bottom to see a writeup about Dick's store.

 What do people need when they get to the east end of Moloka’i?
 Snacks and ice cream bars, certainly.
 That's what the "Last Stop" sign refers to.